danosaku/DeepLearningModels/README.md

 ## TO DO

- - Provide an example to show how to use the models in your dataset.
+ - Provide an example to show how to use the models in your dataset instead of use MNIST or CIFAR.
 I can not post the dataset bacause it is not available to be used yet.